Google Reversing 3rd-Party Cookie Phaseout in Favor of New Strategy

 “We are proposing an updated approach that elevates user choice,” Mr. Chavez said.
 “Instead of deprecating third-party cookies, we would introduce a new experience in Chrome that lets people make an informed choice that applies across their web browsing, and they'd be able to adjust that choice at any time.”

-Troubled from the start
+Troubled From the Start

 In January 2020, Google promised to phase out third-party cookies within two years.
 The timeline has been extended multiple times in response to concerns from advertisers and regulators.

 Google carried out several cookie replacement experiments, but none gained full support.
-FLoC, Google’s initial cookie replacement, was scrapped in 2022 after two years over concerns it was inadvertently making it easier for advertisers to gather user information.
+FLoC, Google’s initial cookie replacement, was scrapped in 2022 after two years over concerns that it was inadvertently making it easier for advertisers to gather user information.

 Related Topics